Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 Sport (WADA)

-Betaine isn't on the prohibited list.
-As always with blends/pre-workouts, the risk is contamination — choose third-party-tested products.
+Betaine does not appear on the current WADA Prohibited List.
+As with any blended pre-workout, the practical risk is contamination from other ingredients — choose third-party-tested products.

 Lifters